Maria introduces this section on note-making

 - Ask yourself if the key point of the paragraph is useful to you.
 Are you going to include it in an essay?
-Does it confirm and main idea that you already have?
+Does it confirm a main idea that you already have?
 Does it give an interesting counterpoint?
 Is it a cornerstone argument of the subject?
 If so, make notes, in your own words.
 If there are a few paragraphs making the same point, can you summarise these in one or two sentences?

 - Be selective!
 Imagine that you are spending money every time you note something from a text.
 You only want to spend your cash on the most interesting, the most important and the most useful parts of the text.
 Do not note everything as this is a waste of your (imaginary) money and (real) time.
-Don’t note something down ‘just in case’ you need it later.
+Don’t note down something unimportant ‘just in case’ you need it later.

 - Review and reflect on your notes.
 Revisit your questions from the beginning.
 Are they still important?
 If so, have you got the answer down in your notes?
 Check you have noted all the important points.
 Are there points that need expanding?
 Annotate your notes with any new thoughts or questions.

 - If needed, reorganise your notes so that they are more visual and memorable to you.
-You may have been doing this as you made your notes from the text anyway, so don’t waste time by rewriting them just to make them neater.
-It can be useful to type up handwritten notes to make them easier to read, whilst also reorganising them.
+You may have been doing this as you made your notes from the text anyway, so don’t waste time rewriting them just to make them neater.
+It can be useful to type up handwritten notes to make them easier to read, while also reorganising them.

 - Finally, file your notes so that you can easily find them later.
 You could use a ring-binder for handwritten notes or create a system of folders on your computer.